tschoof/blog/_posts/2013-09-24-on-touch-id.md

 A room within a room<br>
 A door behind a door<br>
 Touch, where do you lead?<br>
-I need something more<br>
+I need something more
 </blockquote>
-<em><small>Daft Punk, "Touch"</em></small>
+<em><small>Paul Williams, "Touch"</em></small>

 </center>

-Oh well.
-Of course, Touch ID was defeated ([By the CCC, yay Germany!](http://www.ccc.de/en/updates/2013/ccc-breaks-apple-touchid#.Uj9Bk6z0SqM.twitter)) in only a matter of hours after the iPhone 5S was available.
+Naturally, Touch ID was defeated ([By the CCC, yay Germany!](http://www.ccc.de/en/updates/2013/ccc-breaks-apple-touchid#.Uj9Bk6z0SqM.twitter)) in only a matter of hours after the iPhone 5S was available.
 And people are all over it.
 Bottom line: This end-user product doesn't provide military-grade security.
 Oh, surprise.

-> *See!?
+*See!?
 Using biometric for security doesn't make sense!*

-> Duh, of course it's hackable, but it's better than **nothing**, and pin codes are a pain in the ass!
+Duh, of course it's hackable, but it's better than **nothing**, and pin codes are a pain in the ass!

-> *But it's so easy!*
+*But it's so easy!*

-> Only if you're the FBI!
+Only if you're the FBI!

-> *Or a private eye!*
+*Or a private eye!*

-> Dude, we're not saying it's perfect, but it's better than a pin code nobody is using!
+Dude, we're not saying it's perfect, but it's better than a pin code nobody is using!

 A level of security that is annoying and therefore not used is weaker than weak security, got it?
 [Apparently not](http://arstechnica.com/security/2013/09/defeating-apples-touch-id-its-easier-than-you-may-think/):